What is the w2 form 2025?

 Frequently Asked Questions

-When tax season arrives, be prepared when your employees come to you with urgent tax-related questions.
-Here, you'll find informative answers to common clarifying questions that you can send employees for tax help and support.
+Prepare for tax season when your employees have urgent tax-related questions.
+This section provides informative answers to common questions you can share for tax help and support.

 Employees may also be interested in learning more about W-4 and W-9 forms as well.

 Employers often issue W-2 forms online through third-party portals.
-Due to security reasons, the form may not be emailed directly to employees.
-Instead, employers will issue you a link to download the form.
-If the employer uses an online portal system, but you have yet to receive your W-2, complete the following steps:
+For security, the form may not be emailed directly to employees.
+Instead, employers provide a link to download the form.
+If you use an online portal but have not received your W-2, complete the following steps:

 Before you proceed, review the error on your W-2 is in fact, an error.
 The amounts shown on your form can often vary from those on your final paycheck of the year.
 Changes in your taxable income or tax-exempt benefits might lead to minor variations between these totals.